 It Offers a Healthier Environment

 When you are living or working in a space that has laminate flooring, there are no spaces where debris can get trapped.
-This is wonderful news for those of us that are allergic to dust and mites.
+This is wonderful news for those of us who are allergic to dust and mites.

 The Warranty is Your Guarantee